-NJB Steering - 9/4/20, 10/8/20, Special Meeting 10/25/20, 11/2/20, 12/3/20, 1/6/21, 3/5/21, 4/6/21, 5/3/21, 06/04/21 and special meeting 06/15/21 (all virtual meetings) ELAC - 04/18/21, and 05/25/21
+NJB Steering - 9/5/21, 10/9/21, 11/3/21, 12/4/21, 1/6722, 3/5/22, 4/6722, 5/2/22, 06/07/22 and special meeting 06/15/22 (all virtual meetings) ELAC - 9/25/21, 11/23/21, 12/13/21, 02/24/22, 03/18/22, 04/13/22, and 05/25/22

-A summary of the feedback provided by specific stakeholder groups.
+A summary of the feedback provided by specific educational partners.

-The NJB staff specifically set priorities for the 21-22 budget through an anonymous survey.
+The NJB staff specifically set priorities for the 22-23 budget through an anonymous survey.
 Their priorities included adopting a core curriculum for ELA and Math, English Language Learner support and a focus on reading.
 Closing the achievement gap between African-American and Hispanic students.
 Improving the proficiency of the English language in our EL students.
 Parents within the Steering Committee also expressed the need for a fully staffed bi-lingual reading intervention teacher and 2 bi-lingual aides to support for high risk students.
 A data team to be formed to progress monitor and present to all stakeholders of aligned common assessments.
 Training and development of body/brain compatible learning and full use of the agricultural units of study.
 The Steering Committee also provided feedback that the goals needed to be worded in such a way that parents can understand them more easily.

-A description of the aspects of the LCAP that were influenced by specific stakeholder input.
+A description of the aspects of the LCAP that were influenced by specific input from educational partners.